Coffee, Chocolate and Flowers Market

-We specially create and mix our own coffee with passion, the chocolates and sweet delights with the lovely arrangement of flowers that is fabulously good for a gift.
-Also a different kinds and flavor of roasted nuts is a great treat.
+We specially create and mix our own coffee and Chocolate with passion. chocolate, sweet, and delights with the lovely arrangement of flowers that is fabulously good for a gift.
+Also, the different kinds and flavor of roasted coffee beans is a great treat.

 100% Natural Coffee

-It’s not just a natural coffee, it is packed with care, not only to give great taste, but to have a wonderful taste experience that you will enjoy most.
+It’s not just a natural coffee, it is packed with care, not only to give a great taste but to have a wonderful taste experience that you will enjoy most.

 ”Delivery is free of charge” within the vicinity of the Pearl Qatar and for a minimum purchase of 300 QAR free delivery anywhere in Doha.

 We know exactly what you expect, we are part of it and that is our mission to deliver.